1

 The National Telecommunications and Information Administration (NTIA) received funding from Congress in 2018 to update the National Broadband Availability Map (NBAM) in coordination with the FCC.
 The NBAM is a GIS platform used to visualize and analyze federal, state, and commercial broadband data sets.
 This includes data from the FCC, U.S. Census Bureau, Universal Service Administrative Company, U.S. Department of Agriculture, U.S. Department of the Treasury, Ookla, Measurement Lab, BroadbandNow, White Star and state governments.
 The NBAM has 36 participating states, including Colorado, and four federal agencies.
 Users access the NBAM mapping platform and use these data resources to better inform broadband projects and funding decisions in their states.
 Learn More about NBAM

-Our Broadband Data Collection is a biannual collection of broadband availability data from Internet Service Providers (ISPs) and the data is used to create the Colorado Broadband Map.
+Our Broadband Data Collection is an annual collection of broadband availability data from Internet Service Providers (ISPs) and the data is used to create the Colorado Broadband Map.
 As a grant applicant, you must be a participant in the annual data collection.
 This is also often referred to as the Colorado Broadband Office Mapping Program.

 Applicants may also be required to submit geographic data to support their grant application.
 The application data would typically include data that is specific to the application, such as proposed service addresses.
 Grant application data should be submitted with the application, or upon request by the grant administrator.